 What not to do

-- Upload anything other than tracking in the tracking field, including tracking not associated with the transaction.
+- Upload information other than valid tracking in the tracking field, including tracking not associated with the transaction

 What to do